SpoonX/homefront/README.md

 // And, sorry, the same again, but static.
 Homefront.merge({foo: 'bar'}, {bat: 'baz'});

+// And sort of the same, apply defaults. homefront.defaults('you.are', {
+  wrong : 'never set, because it already exists', right : 'applied because non-existent',
+  nested: {also: 'works'}
+});

 // Flatten object (nested objects to dot-notation keys): homefront.flatten();